Let me start with THE song, the small pebble that started the avalanche

 (Around Halloween it is quite relevant)

-E. got crazy about bones and the skeleton itself.
+E. got crazy about bones and skeletons.
 So it’s time for us, parents, to learn a little too.

 I didn’t have the faintest idea about the names of the bones.
 I used to have problems with them in my native language, not to mention English.
 However, I did everything to satisfy my little one’s hunger for knowledge.